fdilke/bewl/README.md

 another chapter in the ongoing parity quest.
 Here's an [update](https://github.com/fdilke/bewl/blob/master/notes/PartyingWithPermutations.pdf).
 (Since then, I've decided it would be easier to generalize the transfer using the theory of Coxeter groups, but that's another story.)

+# Music

+[Here I relate](https://github.com/fdilke/bewl/blob/master/notes/BewlSpeedup.pptx) Bewl to [Thomas Noll's paper](http://user.cs.tu-berlin.de/~noll/ToposOfTriads.pdf) about music theory and topoi

 # Category theory tutorials